luketmoss/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-20-1.png)

 Weekday activity has a spike in the morning and then stays relatively lower compared to weekends.
-Weekend activity starts later than weekdays but seems to be more constant throughout the day.
+Weekend activity seems to be more constant throughout the day without any large spikes.